itzCozi/tinybones/README.md

 ## Core Web Vitals

 Performance: **100**
 Accessibility: **100**
 SEO: **100**

 ## Getting Started

-1. Clone this repository
-2. Install dependencies: `npm install` or `pnpm install`
-3. Update `src/siteConfig.ts` with your site details
-4. Start developing: `npm run dev`
-5. Build for production: `npm run build`

-## Customization

-- Update site configuration in `src/siteConfig.ts`
-- Modify colors and styling in `src/styles/`
-- Add your content in `src/content/blog/`
-- Customize components in `src/components/`

-## Using as a Template

 1. Click the "Use this template" button at the top of the repository
 2. Clone your new repository to your local machine
-3. Install dependencies: `npm install` or `pnpm install`
+3. Install dependencies: `pnpm install`
 4. Update `src/siteConfig.ts` with your site details
 5. Add your content to `src/content/blog/` and `src/content/projects/`
 6. Start writing and customizing!

+## Customization

+- Update site configuration in `src/siteConfig.ts`
+- Modify colors and styling in `src/styles/`
+- Add your content in `src/content/blog/`

 ## Keeping Your Site Updated